Two warriors are sent back in time

 - Slightly less directly, Bishop originally came back in time hunting a group of time-traveling criminals, but then decided to use his new location to protect the X-Men and prevent his home timeline.
 The criminals he was hunting don't seem overly concerned with this.

 - He only joined the X-Men after he had killed off almost all the criminals he came back to find.
 The leader of the survivors was a recurring villain for several years.

 - And then there was the Legionquest story, which culminated in Professor X's evil son (yes, this is something of a recurring theme for the X-Men) traveling back to the 1950s in order to kill Magneto before he becomes powerful.
 An entire team of X-Men go after him.
 Between them, they screw things up even worse.

-- Current X-Men storylines have Cable jumping into the future to protect a girl he believes will become The Messiah, while Bishop wants to kill her because in his original timeline she becomes The Antichrist.
+- Current X-Men storylines have Cable jumping into the future to protect a girl he believes will become the saviour, while Bishop wants to kill her because in his original timeline she becomes The Antichrist.

 - Also worth noting is the fact that, hilariously, Cable seems to react to every single piece of legislation worth mentioning in any comic with the assumption that it's the first step on the way to his horrible future.
 Civil War alone contained at least three separate instances of this.